Jash-2000/Robotics-IRC-1410-Flexpendant/README.md

 # Robotics-BITS-Pilani
 This repository contains my project assignments for the graduate-level course: BITS F441 - Robotics, under Dr B K Raut.
 I passed the course with the highest possible grade.
+The project specifically consists of development of **inverse and direct kinematic models** as well as **dynamic models** of 3 axis articulated robotic arm.
+At a later stage, I was supposed to simulate IRB 1410 in ABB RobotStudio using FlexPendant IRC5 controller.

+The files description is present in this readme and for further details, refer to the final reports of individual tasks.

 ![ABB1410](https://user-images.githubusercontent.com/47540320/113704089-527ed900-96f9-11eb-9dc2-9f124751e2d3.jpg) ![RobotController](https://user-images.githubusercontent.com/47540320/113730350-7223fa80-9715-11eb-9e09-782bf126a44a.PNG)